Kevin Hayden

 Kevin R. Hayden (born c.
-1968) is an American lawyer currently serving as District Attorney for Suffolk County, Massachusetts, after being appointed by Gov. Charlie Baker.
-Hayden was elected to a full term in 2022 after winning the Democratic primary and running unopposed in the general election.
+1968) is an American lawyer currently serving as District Attorney for Suffolk County, Massachusetts.
+Hayden was appointed by Gov. Charlie Baker in January 2022, and was later elected to a full term in November 2022 after winning the Democratic primary and the general election.

 Early life and education

 Hayden grew up in Newton, Massachusetts, and spent time in the Roxbury neighborhood of Boston when his father, NAACP official Bob Hayden Jr., moved there following his parents’ divorce.
 His mother, Charlene Roberts Hayden, was a notable computer scientist and Black Catholic ministries director in the Archdiocese of Boston.
 Hayden was raised Catholic.

 Hayden played high school lacrosse at Noble and Greenough School and went to Dartmouth College where he majored in English.
 He worked in finance before going to law school at Boston University.

 Career

 Hayden served as an assistant district attorney in the Suffolk County District Attorney's office from 1997 to 2008.
 In 2015, Governor of Massachusetts Charlie Baker appointed Hayden as chairman of the Massachusetts Sex Offender Registry board.